Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Introduction

-Steganography is similar to watermarking in that data is embedded into a piece of media.
-However, instead of being a form of ID denoting the creator of the artefacts, the data is a secret message.
-This secret message should be transmitted without being detected, intercepted, or decoded.
-Steganography differs from cryptography in that its main goal is to keep the format of the cover media readable and not distorted after hiding data within it \cite{s3}.
-The public should still be able to see what the cover media originally was without being able to detect the embedded messages.
-Steganography is applied in several industries including the medical, military, and multimedia fields, and is used wherever there is a need for secret communication with security purposes \cite{s4}.
+Steganography and watermarking share similarities in that both involve embedding data into a piece of media.
+However, while watermarking aims to identify the creator of an artifact, steganography embeds secret messages in a way that avoids detection, interception, or decoding.
+Unlike cryptography, which is designed to secure data by taking advantage of complexity, steganography's primary goal is to keep the cover media's format readable and not distorted after data hiding.
+The public should still be able to see the original cover media without noticing the embedded messages.
+Steganography is applied in various industries, including medicine, defense, and multimedia fields, wherever confidentiality is crucial for secure communication \cite{s4}.

-In the past, data hiding has been performed using specialised algorithms, which are classified based on the domain in which they operate --- based on spatial or frequency.
+Historically, data hiding has been accomplished using specialized algorithms that are classified based on the domain in which they operate, either spatial or frequency.
 Spatial domain techniques directly embed data into the cover media by manipulating bit streams or pixel values.
 They are computationally simple compared to other techniques, and hence are more susceptible to removal and distortion from adversaries.
 Frequency domain techniques rely on the manipulation of frequency coefficients in the signal medium.
 These techniques achieve a higher degree of robustness to attacks, but are more computationally complex \cite{survey}.

-The basic idea is that high frequency areas of a signal are more suited for data embedding.
-Frequencies can be manipulated and partitioned into high/low areas in a number of different ways, after which the secret data is embedded into the lower frequency areas to optimise embedding quality.
-Spatial and frequency domain techniques can also be combined for a more robust strategy~\cite{survey}.
-The combination of spatial and frequency-based methods is the basis of adaptive steganography methods.
-They can be applied when the senders and receivers of the data are aware of the attacker's detection mechanism, and so will modify their methods to prevent those attackers from corrupting or interfering with the message~\cite{s15}.
+The drawback of these traditional algorithms is that their applications are narrow, and the creators of these algorithms require expert knowledge of the embedding process.
+Particular techniques are useful for certain limited tasks, and the growing sophistication of watermark removal and degradation attacks means that the effectiveness of these algorithms may be compromised in the near future \cite{firstCNN,wmremoval}.